groue/GRDBCombine/Documentation/Demo/README.md

     Players defines read and write operations on the players database.

-    It exposes a [publisher](../../Sources/GRDBCombine/DatabasePublishersValue.swift) of HallOfFame, that changes everytime the database is modified.
+    It exposes a [publisher](../../Sources/GRDBCombine/DatabasePublishersValue.swift) of HallOfFame, that changes every time the database is modified.

     ```swift
     struct HallOfFame {